secretstartups/handbook/content/handbook/acquisitions/_index.md

 - Have built features or functionalities which are aligned with GitLab's [long term strategy](https://about.gitlab.com/direction/)
 - Engineers that meet our [standard hiring guidelines](/job-families/engineering/backend-engineer/)
-- Ideally bring a solution which accelerates our maturity in a product category
+- Ideally bring a solution which accelerates our maturity in a product category or fits into the new categories on our roadmap.
 - R&D team size under 30 people
-according to our [category maturity](https://about.gitlab.com/direction/#maturity) or fits into the new categories on our roadmap:

-{{< sdlc >}}

 - Willing to [reimplement products into GitLab](/handbook/product/single-application/) in Ruby and Go
 - Willing to sunset old customers within 90 days or less, with an option to transition to GitLab.
 GitLab follows an [open-core model](https://about.gitlab.com/install/ce-or-ee/)
 - Aligned to ship on the first month and iterate quickly